erikr/erikr/posts/data-lessons-from-biotech.md

 For "Next Steps", I listed 2-3 upcoming milestones.
 I omitted future goals that were months away or abstract.
 I like accountability so I was precise with who owned each next step, and the date of expected completion.

 Initially I wrote the digest, circulated to my team for feedback, and sent it out.
 Over time, I delegated more.

+People sometimes are concerned these updates take time away from actual work.
+We found the right balance between frequency and detail to actually save net time by replacing status update meetings or emails.

 ## Conduct monthly retrospectives with your team to reflect and learn.